-Parents will be advised of the outcome of their application in writing by Walsall Admissions and, where the decision is to refuse their child a place, have the right to appeal to an independent appeal panel through the school office, addressing communication to The Chair of Governors.
+Parents will be advised of the outcome of their application in writing and, where the Board of Governor's decision is to refuse their child a place, they have the right to appeal to an independent appeal panel.

 There is no charge or cost related to the admission of a child to this school.